Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Measuring Negative Campaigning

-The recent emergence of Large Language Models (LLMs) such as GPT has however offered hopes of overcoming these challenges, representing a paradigm-shift in natural language processing.
+The recent emergence of Large Language Models (LLMs) such as GPT has however offered hopes of overcoming these challenges, having been described as representing a paradigm shift in natural language processing \parencite{tornbergLargeLanguageModels2024}.
 Centrally, LLMs are capable of `few-shot' and `zero-shot' annotation: by using carefully formulated natural language instructions, LLMs can be used to directly annotate data without the need for manually labelled training data \parencite{bailCanGenerativeAI2024, brownLanguageModelsAre2020, kojimaLargeLanguageModels2023, tornbergLargeLanguageModels2024}.
-By leveraging its understanding of language patterns gained through training on extensive data, the model can perform tasks it has not been explicitly trained on \parencite{brownLanguageModelsAre2020}.
-Not only does this make the models orders of magnitude cheaper, more flexible and easier to use, but it may potentially have made them better annotators for many tasks: LLMs have been shown to outperform human coders, crowd-sourced coders, experts and supervised machine learning methods in many classification tasks \parencite{tornbergLargeLanguageModels2024, gilardiChatGPTOutperformsCrowd2023}.
+By leveraging its understanding of language patterns gained through training on vast textual data, the model can perform tasks it has not been explicitly trained on \parencite{brownLanguageModelsAre2020}.
+Not only does this make the models orders of magnitude cheaper, more flexible and easier to use, but it may potentially have made them better annotators for many tasks: LLMs have been shown capable of outperforming human coders, crowd-sourced coders, experts and supervised machine learning methods in many classification tasks \parencite{tornbergLargeLanguageModels2024, gilardiChatGPTOutperformsCrowd2023}.

 LLMs also bring another capacity that potentially makes them particularly impactful in the context of comparative research: scholars have argued that their cross-linguistic capacities enable their use to produce comparative data across languages and country contexts \parencite{rathjeGPTEffectiveTool2024, tornbergLargeLanguageModels2024}.
-Zero-shot prompting may enable consistent classification across languages without requiring separate models or training data for each language, while outperforming other methods in accuracy.
+This suggests that zero-shot prompting may enable consistent classification across languages without requiring separate models or training data for each language, while outperforming other methods in accuracy.